Be innovative. Affect change. Make a positive impact in your community.

-As a social enterprise, developed through the Centre for Social Entrepreneurship at Georgian College, our organization is engaging with communities across Central Ontario to inspire positive change and offer supports and resources to develop social enterprise for the greater good.
+As a social enterprise, developed through the Centre for Social Innovation at Georgian College, our organization is engaging with communities across Central Ontario to inspire positive change and offer supports and resources to develop social enterprise for the greater good.

 Become a member today and be part of the social change that impacts your community.